hphelion/documentation/commercial/GA1/commerical.services-object-overview.md

-####Adding physical nodes for scale up swift
+### Deploy scale out swift nodes with Helion

-This document describes the steps to deploy scale out swift -  proxy & object nodes post cloud deployment
+This section describes the procedure for the deployment of scale out Swift nodes.

 ####Prerequisites